khansaad/autotune/design/MonitoringModeAPI.md

 ### Recommendations API

-This is new API endpoint introduced in v0.11 release which is in all aspects similar to existing APIs /updateRecommendations, /listRecommendations (in remote mode) and /generateRecommendations (in local mode).
-Which means the only difference is in response, `requests` and `limits` are nested under `resources` similar to k8s deployment spec.
-Other than this, rest all remains exactly same as other existing recommendation API endpoints.
+This is a new API endpoint introduced in the v0.11 release, which is in all respects similar to the existing APIs /updateRecommendations, /listRecommendations (in remote mode), and /generateRecommendations (in local mode).
+The only difference is in the response: `requests` and `limits` are nested under `resources`, similar to the Kubernetes deployment spec.
+Other than this, the rest remains exactly the same as the other existing recommendation API endpoints.
 <hr>
 **Request**